WilliamConnatser/pg-toolbox/README.md

 # CLI Commands

-The CLI commands use the migration definitions you define to manage your database.
+The CLI commands use the migration definitions you define (see above) to manage your database.

 ## npx pg-migrate

-    Runs migration scripts
+- Runs migration scripts in ascending alphabetical order
+- Skips any migrations which have already been ran
+- A table named `pg_toolbox_migrations` is automatically created and updated to keep track of which migrations have already been executed.

 ## npx pg-rollback

-    Runs rollback scripts
+- Runs rollback scripts in descending alphabetical order
+- The migration table named `pg_toolbox_migrations` is automatically dropped after all rollback scripts have been processed.

 ## npx pg-truncate

-    Runs truncate scripts
+- Runs truncate scripts in descending alphabetical order

 ## npx pg-seed

+- Runs truncate scripts in descending alphabetical order
-    Runs truncate scripts, then seeds the data provided into your tables
+- Then seeds the data provided into your tables processing scrips in ascending alphabetical order
+- For now the same columns must be provided for all seeds because they are inserted in a single statement, but in the future I will write an algorithm to split up seeds provided with different columns into separate batches.
+It is on my future enhancement to-do list!